December 16, 2015 10:00 A.M.: Ontario to Review Greater Toronto Area West Corridor Project

-Stage 2 of MTO's GTA West project is actively underway - building on the recommendations from the first stage.
+Stage 2 of the Ministry of Transportation’s GTA West Transportation Corridor Planning and Environmental Assessment Study was initiated in early 2014 to build upon the recommendations from the first stage.
 As part of Stage 2, route alternatives for a new transportation corridor will be generated within the Route Planning Study Area illustrated below.
 The new transportation corridor will feature a 400-series highway, a transitway, and potential goods movement priority features.

 The Greater Golden Horseshoe is the fastest growing urban region in Canada and the third fastest in North America.
 Congestion is already an issue and we need to plan for an additional 100,000 people and 80,000 jobs per year in the Greater Golden Horseshoe over the next 20 years1.
 This will result in approximately 1.5 million additional passenger and commercial vehicle trips per day in the GTA West study area by the year 2031.
 This increased demand for mobility cannot be ignored.